-- Partner led negotiations
+- Partner-led negotiations

 - Experience in the Central Family Court, County Court, High Court and Supreme Court

-Whatever forum you choose, you can rest assured that we will negotiate vigorously on your behalf.
+Whatever forum you choose, you can rest assured that we will negotiate strenuously on your behalf.
 If the divorce does proceed to court, our highly skilled advocates will represent you robustly and we have a track record of excellent results for our clients.